gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 When you complete this training you will be able to

 * explain why software engineering practices matter for scientific computing;
-* use version control and collaboration workflows more effectively;
+* explain how version control supports traceability, recovery, collaboration, and scientific provenance;
 * recognize the role of code style, documentation, testing, and reproducibility in scientific software;
 * distinguish between unit tests, functional tests, and code coverage;